 A sudden, very loud noise, such as an explosion or gunshot

 A bad head injury

-A sudden, severe pressure change Barotrauma of the Ear Barotrauma is an injury caused by increased air pressure, such as during airplane flights or scuba diving.
-Barotrauma can cause ear pain or damage to the eardrum.
-The eardrum separates the ear... read more in the ear (such as from air travel or scuba diving)
+A sudden, severe pressure change Barotrauma of the Ear Barotrauma is an injury caused by rapid changes in environmental pressure, as occur during airplane flights or scuba diving.
+Barotrauma can cause ear pain or damage the eardrum.
+The eardrum... read more in the ear (such as from air travel or scuba diving)

 Certain medicines that have the side effect of damaging your hearing